usnistgov/FIPS201/_Appendix/glossary.md

 such as date and place of birth, mother's maiden name, etc. [[M-17-12]](references.md#ref-OMB1712)

 Personal Identification Number (PIN)
-: A numeric secret that a _cardholder_ memorizes and uses to authenticate their _identity_.
+: A numeric secret that a _cardholder_ memorizes and uses as part of authenticating their _identity_.

 Personal Identity Verification (PIV) Account